Dolphin Cove (SeaWorld attraction)

-Dolphin Cove (also called Dolphin Point at SeaWorld San Diego) is a SeaWorld attraction, which can be found at SeaWorld Orlando and SeaWorld San Diego.
-The habitat holds about 700000 gal of water and is one of the largest dolphin pools in existence.
+Dolphin Cove or Dolphin Point is a dolphin exhibit attraction found at SeaWorld parks, including SeaWorld San Diego and SeaWorld Orlando, and formerly at SeaWorld San Antonio and SeaWorld Ohio.
+The habitats at SeaWorld San Diego and SeaWorld Orlando hold about 700000 gal of water and are some of the largest dolphin pools in existence.

 History

 When founded in 1964, SeaWorld San Diego was the first of its kind to feature a Dolphin Cove.
-In 1970, the second park SeaWorld Ohio was built in Aurora, Ohio and it featured a Dolphin Cove but in January 2001, SeaWorld Ohio was sold to Six Flags resulting in the exhibit's closure.
+In 1970, the second SeaWorld park, SeaWorld Ohio, opened in Aurora, Ohio and featured a Dolphin Cove as well.
+In January 2001, SeaWorld Ohio was sold to Six Flags, resulting in the exhibit's closure, as Six Flags was uninterested in maintaining the marine life exhibits.

-In 1973, the third Dolphin Cove opened together with SeaWorld Orlando.
-In 1988, the fourth Dolphin Cove in SeaWorld San Antonio opened its doors.
+In 1973, the third Dolphin Cove opened as a debut year attaction at SeaWorld Orlando.
+In 1988, the fourth Dolphin Cove at SeaWorld San Antonio opened its doors, also during the park's debut year.
+SeaWorld San Diego's Dolphin Cove was eventually renamed Dolphin Point.

-On March 6, 2015, SeaWorld San Antonio announced that the park would have a new dolphin habitat and hub for three of its animal interaction programs with dolphins, beluga whales and California sea lions called Discovery Point.
+On March 6, 2015, SeaWorld San Antonio announced that the park would introduce a new habitat called Discovery Point for three of its animal interaction programs with dolphins, beluga whales, and California sea lions.
 The announcement of the project was followed by Dolphin Cove's closure on March 23, 2015.
 Discovery Point officially opened to the public on May 21, 2016.
 The project doubled the size of the previous dolphin pool and added an underwater viewing area.